Understanding Gaussians

 Chaining Gaussians

 Here’s a situation that comes up occasionally.
 We sample a vector $\a$ from one Gaussian, and then make this the mean of another Gaussian.
-Both Gaussians have fixed covariances.
 We then sample $\b$ from the second Gaussian.
 What’s the distribution on $\b$?
-Given $\a$, it’s a Gaussian, that’s how we defined it.
+If we are given the values of $\a$, it’s a Gaussian, that’s how we defined it.
 But what about $p(\b)$.
 That is, what if someone told us only they had followed this process, but they didn’t tell us what the value of $\a$ was?
 What probabilities would we assign to a given value of $\b$?

 An example is trying to saw one plank to the length of another.
-You measure the second plank and then saw the first to the length of your measurement.
+You measure one plank and then saw the other to the length of your measurement.
 Both steps have some error: there is some error in how accurately you measure, and some error in how accurately you saw.
 Both processes are probably Gaussian: if you repeat the measurement or the sawing and plot the results, a bell shape will appear.
-The point here is that for tye sawing, the mean of the bell shape will be at your measurement.
-If you measure the first plank at 10 cm exactly, then that will be the mean of the Gaussian on your sawing.

 The question now is what distribution we get if we don’t know the measurement.
 Or, if you like, if we repeat the whole experiment many times.
 What will the distribution be on the length of plank we saw, combining both the uncertainty in the measuring and in the cutting.

 It turns out that this distribution is Gaussian as well.
 One way to think of this distribution is as a convolution of the two Gaussians we used for sampling.
-At every point $\a$ in space we place a Gaussian.
-The probability density is a mixture of all these Gaussians, weighted by how likely we are to put a Gaussian at $\a$.
-Put differently, the probability $p(\b)$ assigned to some point is a weighted “sum”—or more precisely an integral—of all the Gaussians we could sample in the first step, all weighted by how likely they are to be sampled.
+At every point $\x$ in space we place a Gaussian.
+The probability density is a mixture of all these Gaussians, weighted by how likely we are to put a Gaussian at $\x$.
+Put differently, the probability $p(\y)$ assigned to some point is a weighted “sum”—or more precisely an integral—of all the Gaussians we could sample in the first step, all weighted by how likely they are to be sampled.

-We could use this to work out the shape of $p(\b)$, but that would require lots of integrals and formulas.
+We could use this integral to work out the shape of $p(\y)$, but that would require lots of calculus.
 Instead, we will use our geometric perspective to take a shortcut.

 In this view, we sample $\s$ and $\t$, and then compute $\a$ and $\b$ from them as regular vectors.
 That means we can plug the definition of $\a$ into that of $\b$ and get